Catalogue of Flat-Band Stoichiometric Materials: Introduction

 \section{Introduction}

 Electrons whose energy dispersion is bound within a narrow window are conjectured to exhibit a wide-range of interesting physics phenomena.
-Such electrons form a high density of states "flat band", where many-body effects dominate over the kinetic energy and where Fermi-surface physics gives way to strongly interacting, non-Fermi liquid behavior~\cite{kumar2021flat}.
-The archetypal such system - and until recently the only experimentally discovered one - is the Fractional Quantum Hall effect~\cite{tang2011high,neupert2011fractional,sheng2011fractional,regnault2011fractional}, where non-abelian quasiparticle excitations can appear under a fractional filling of an electronic flat band that develops in the presence of a large magnetic field.

-New developments in engineered solid state materials have now showed that flat bands are possible even in the absence of a large magnetic field.
-In moir{\'e} materials such as (but not limited to) twisted bilayer graphene (TBG)~\cite{bistritzer2011moire,cao2018unconventional,cao2018correlated}, flat electronic bands are obtained by creating large, many-nanometer size moir{\'e} unit cell which folds and flattens the initial band structure of the material.
-The flatness of the electronic bands plays a crucial role in the physics of TBG, for example in the appearance of both the correlated insulator states and of the strong-coupling superconductivity that renders the phase diagram of this material akin to that of the high-temperature cuprates.
+Such electrons form a high density of states ``flat band'', where many-body effects dominate over the kinetic energy and where Fermi-surface physics gives way to strongly interacting, non-Fermi liquid behavior~\cite{kumar2021flat}.
+The archetypal - and until recently the only experimentally discovered - such system is the Fractional Quantum Hall effect\cite{tsui-82prl1559,Laughlin:1983p301} where anyonic (potentially non-Abelian\cite{Moore:1991p165}) quasi-particle excitations can appear under a fractional filling of an electronic flat band that develops in the presence of a large magnetic field.
+New developments in engineered solid-state materials have now shown that flat bands can exist even in the absence of a large magnetic field.
+In moir{\'e} materials such as (but not limited to) twisted bilayer graphene (TBG)~\cite{bistritzer2011moire,cao2018unconventional,cao2018correlated}, flat electronic bands are obtained by creating large, many nanometer-size moir{\'e} unit cell which folds and flattens the initial band structure of the material.
+This flatness plays a crucial role in the physics of TBG, leading to, e.g., both the correlated insulator states and of the strong-coupling superconductivity that renders the TBG phase diagram akin to that of the high-temperature cuprates.
 However, as the unit cell is large, the electron density in moir{\'e} samples is necessarily low, preventing new type of physics associated with high electron density \cite{drozdov2015conventional,drozdov2019superconductivity}.
 This renders the yet elusive prediction of flat bands in non-moir{\'e}, stoichiometric crystals of immediate importance.